Prag8855/aab/content/glossary/Job seeker visa.md

     guides/german-visa-health-insurance.md
 ---

 The job seeker visa is a type of [[National Visa]].
 It allows you to stay in Germany for 6 to 18 months to [find a job](/guides/find-a-job-in-berlin).
 The job seeker visa was mostly replaced by the [opportunity card](/glossary/Chancenkarte).
+The opportunity card is better.

 You can get a job seeker visa when...